OpaxIV/drm_in_games/tigress/opaque.md

 ```

 Now we can check this expression using the python tool "z3-solver":
-Note: The number `32` in `BitVecs(...)` stands for the values' size.
-Since we are working with 32-bit registers, the number to input is 32.
+_Note: The number `32` in `BitVecs(...)` stands for the values' size.
+Since we are working with 32-bit registers, the number to input here is 32._
 ```py
 [training@vm ~]$ python
 Python 3.11.5 (main, Sep  2 2023, 14:16:33) [GCC 13.2.1 20230801] on linux